bayreuth-politics/R24/docs/index.markdown

 ## Take-Home Exam

-You can accessthe take-home exam **now via the menu on the left** and will submit your response by 17 February at 12pm (midday) via email.
+You can access the take-home exam **now via the menu on the left** and will submit your response by 17 February at 12pm (midday) via email.

 ________